 Unlike children and wide-eyed animals, the landscape has no eyes to its soul, no straight glimpse into its heart.
 Yet, in a quest to give nature a voice, its mysteries inspired me to create immersive landscape images that hope to conjure emotion.
 I simply surrendered myself to the wonder of nature and fell forever under its spell.

-In an effort to capture the richness, texture, and dimensional dynamism of the seemingly flat prairie, I created a system called “immersion,” “immersive photography,” and “hyper-reality”—an intimate and deeply engaging style of landscape photography that employs the methods of life-size macro photography.
-Using this system, landscape photographs are rendered with tremendous detail and three-dimensionality, giving the viewer a hyper-realistic sense of being in the scene.
+In an effort to capture the richness, texture, and dimensional dynamism of the topographically flat Chicago prairie, I created a system called The Chicago Method.
+It concentrates on creating an immersive visual experience.
+It is an intimate and deeply engaging style of landscape photography that employs the methods of life-size macro photography.
+Using this system, landscape photographs are rendered with tremendous detail and three-dimensionality, giving the viewer a hyper-realistic sense that they are experiencing that special moment for themselves.

-By means of focusing at the hyperfocal distance at a high f-stop (often f/20 and above, but dependent on the image area size, pixel pitch, focal length, and distance to the nearest subject), I place a (low-magnification) super-wide angle lens just inches away from his foreground subject.
-This greatly restores the magnification of the subject matter closest to the camera while still maintaining acceptable sharpness into the distance.
-To further increase the hyper-realistic feel of the photograph, I will often take advantage of “glancing light”—the soft, low, side-lighting from an early-morning or late-afternoon sun—to visually separate the subjects and convey fine details.
-Any softness due to diffraction is rendered insignificant using digital post-processing.
+By means of focusing at the hyperfocal distance at a high f-stop, I place a (low-magnification) super-wide angle lens just inches away from foreground subjects.
+This dramatically restores the magnification of the subject matter closest to the camera while still maintaining acceptable sharpness into the distance.
+To further increase the hyper-realistic feel of the photograph, I often take advantage of “glancing light”—the soft, low, side-lighting from an early-morning or late-afternoon sun—to visually separate the subjects and convey fine details.
+Any softness caused by diffraction is rendered insignificant using digital post-processing.